getgort/getgort.github.io/README.md

 - Package commands into bundles that can be installed in Gort
 - Organize users into groups, and permissions into roles
 - Use a sophisticated identity and permission system to determine who can use commands
+- Customizable system and command output at the application, bundle, and even command level
+- Interact via Slack or Discord as first class chat providers (with more on the way!)
 - Record all activity in an audit log

 Gort lets you build commands in any language you want, using tooling you're already comfortable with, and can tightly control who can use them and how.